Japan’s PM Takaichi will dissolve parliament, call snap election

 Tokyo shares jumped more than 3 percent on Tuesday on speculation that Takaichi would call snap elections to capitalise on strong poll numbers.

-Tense row with China over Taiwan
+Tension with China over Taiwan

 A clear mandate for Takaichi and the LDP could also help break the deadlock in a diplomatic spat with China, according to the Yomiuri Shimbun newspaper.